Haskeeb265/obsidian-vault/1 - Rough Notes/MD5 Message Digest Algorithm.md

 Example:
-Let's say you have a message =
+- Let's say you have a message = abc. abc translates into 24 bits.
+- 24 + 1 = 25 bits.
+- Add k num